Stmu/TeamFlash/README.md

 # TeamFlash

-TeamFlash is a super simple tool for connecting TeamCity to a Delcom USB build light.
+TeamFlash is a super simple tool for connecting TeamCity to a build light that can run on a PC or on your Raspberry Pi!

 It's tested with the [Delcom 904003](http://www.delcomproducts.com/productdetails.asp?productnum=904003) and [Delcom 804003](http://www.delcomproducts.com/productdetails.asp?productnum=804003) (old generation).

+If you're on the Pi it can use LEDs hooked up to the GPIO pins.

 ## Installing